 To say my 10 year old daughter was excited about this batch of Mermaid bath bombs would be a big understatement.
 I actually made them specifically with her in mind.
 She does tend to use up our bath bombs far more than I do.
 Due to her autism she strongly prefers baths over the shower.
 Bath bombs enhance her experience and the soothing scents are perfect right before bed.

 She adores glitter.
 What little girl doesn’t?
-So, ample glitter was added to these bath bombs.
+So, ample glitter was added to these bath bombs when they dissolve in the warm water the the turquoise colorant makes the bath water a fun sea blue green.
 Not only does it make the water pretty, but the iridescent glitter I chose mimics mermaid scales.
+Bath time has never been so fun!

 .. and yes, she totally went to school this morning with glitter on her skin from last night’s bath.
 Of course I’m now thinking I need to take one.
 I want to sparkle too 😀